lerna-lite/lerna-lite/README.md

 ## About Lerna-Lite

 Lerna-Lite differs from the original [Lerna](https://github.com/lerna/lerna) in the sense that it only has a limited set of commands from Lerna which itself has 15 commands while Lerna-Lite only includes half of them (and a few are optional).
-Lerna was originally built as an all-in-one tool, however nowadays Workspaces are available in all package managers (npm, yarn, pnpm) and the need for that all-in-one tool including all built-in workspaces functionalities is no longer needed.
-Lerna-Lite is built around that new reality and its CLI only includes only the minimum commands `init`, `info`, `publish` and `version`, while there are other commands available (like `exec`, `list` and `run`) they are totally optional and you won't download them unless you opt-in.
+Lerna was originally built as an all-in-one tool, however nowadays Workspaces are available in all package managers and the need for an all-in-one tool which includes built-in workspaces functionalities is no longer required.
+Lerna-Lite is built around this new reality and so its CLI only includes the minimum commands `init`, `info`, `publish` and `version`, while other commands are available (`exec`, `list` and `run`) they are totally optional and you won't download them unless you opt-in.
 So in summary it is more modular than the original Lerna and it may seem like a small change but it does make it more versatile (with smaller downloads and less dependencies) to use with other tools like Turborepo, pnpm and others...

 As a summary, Lerna-Lite assumes, and requires, to pre-setup a Workspace through your favorite package manager (npm, pnpm, yarn) that will take care of the symlinks (Lerna-Lite does **not include** the `bootstrap`, neither `link` commands hence the need for a workspace pre-setup), so make sure that your workspace is properly setup **before** installing Lerna-Lite.